Example usage#

 and n

-.
-See the API reference for full details.
+API reference for more details.
 A convenient plotting function can be used to quickly plot model output (see Plotting):

 # Plot the time evolution of mass concentrations